 And that begs the question, why would anyone miss any opportunity to assemble in God’s holy House of Prayer and be able to confess our sins and receive, not only Holy Absolution, but also the sign and seal of that forgiveness in the Sacrament of the Altar?

 And this is where the last part of our text comes in: “You are witnesses of these things.
 I am going to send you what My Father has promised; but stay in the city until you have been clothed with power from on high.”
 You and I have already had our “Pentecostal experience.”
 That is somehow or the other, through the preaching of the Word or from our receiving the gift of the Holy Spirit in our Baptism, our spiritual eyes and ears have been opened.
 We know and believe the Gospel.
 We have been born again to a new and living way.
 We are equipped to be His witnesses.

 And that is what we need to be doing.
 We have close to 200 members and we can start right here in our own “Jerusalem.”
 We have never had all 200 here at one time.
 In fact, I will go so far as to say, not even within a month’s time.
 Needless to say, we have never had half that many for a Wednesday service.
 If you have received a blessing in these midweek services, in having the opportunity to confess your sins and receive the absolution, and in hearing the Word and receiving the Lord’s Supper, then witness the same to your fellow members!

 Be an Easter Christian, that is someone who has witnessed the reality of a living Savior in your own life because He has risen!
 He has risen indeed!
 Amen!

-If you're interested in peace for yourself, be sure to drop by our home page before leaving our site.
-The Internet certainly is full with information concerning every imaginable topic.
-Here is an article we thought might be helpful for peace lovers and those who are interested in peace articles.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to visit our home page before leaving our site.
+The Internet surely is full with information about every conceivable topic.
+Above is an article we thought might be interesting for peace seekers and those who like to read peace stories.